bvibber/ogv.js/readme.md

 4. Install [importer](https://github.com/devongovett/importer) with `npm install importer -g`.
 5. Run `importer src/ogg.js build/ogg.js` to generate a JavaScript file with libogg and the Aurora.js wrapper, or to run a development server use `importer src/ogg.js -p 5000` for example.

-The steps to build libvorbis are the same, just using `compileVorbis.sh` and modified `importer` filenames.
+The steps to build libvorbis and libopus are the same, just using their respective compilation scripts and modified `importer` filenames.

 ## License

-libogg and libvorbis are available under their respective licenses, and the JavaScript and C wrapper code in this repo for Aurora.js is licensed under MIT.
+libogg, libvorbis, and libopus are available under their respective licenses, and the JavaScript and C wrapper code in this repo for Aurora.js is licensed under MIT.